core-process/git-linear-flow/README.md

 **Value proposition: a git workflow, ensuring clean and readable linear commit histories everywhere and anytime**

 Git commit histories can become messy and intransparent.
-We propose a git workflow which ensures clean and readable linear commit histories at any anytime and any branch.
+We propose a git workflow which ensures clean and readable linear commit histories at anytime and any branch.

 ## Rule #1